Russell-Waterhouse/blog/content/post/layers.md

 by Casey Muratori today, and he said something that really resonated with me.

-someone asked him why he was doing things from scratch and re-inventing the wheel.
+Someone asked him why he was doing things from scratch and re-inventing the wheel.
 His answer was twofold.
-The first part of his answer was about how learning the underlying fundamentals is good and useful. the second part of his answer he said,
+The first part of his answer was about how learning the underlying fundamentals is good and useful.
+The second part of his answer he said,
-"nothing we have developed in the past thirty years of game development is a wheel. we do not have a single wheel. if you think unity is a wheel, or you think unreal is a wheel, that is just plain shortsighted."
+"nothing we have developed in the past thirty years of game development is a wheel.
+We do not have a single wheel.
+If you think Unity is a wheel, or you think Unreal is a wheel, that is just plain shortsighted."

 And what a poignient thing to say.

 And I don't believe that just applies to game programming and game engines.
 I don't believe that there is a single wheel in all of software engineering.

 What could we point to and say "that's a wheel.
 It would be foolhardy to try and re-invent that.
-That will work without any modification for the next thousand years."
+That will work without any modification for the next thousand years.
+It has no sharp edges, it does what you expect with a minimal of maintenance and strife.
+We might make minor alterations to it for extreme requirements, but more-or-less this will just work out-of-the-box."

 The if-statement, maybe?

 But anything above that?
 I don't think so.

 Maybe C?
-But if C is so perfect, why is C3,
-Zig, and Odin trying to improve it, and all in different ways?
+But if C is so perfect, why is C3, Zig, and Odin trying to improve it, and all in different ways?

 Maybe not C++ either, because Carbon and Jai and Rust are trying to replace that.

-and it's not just game engines and programming languages.
+And it's not just game engines and programming languages.

-If you want to build a website with the criteria that your entire stack is stable, maintainable, and as performant as possible, what could you do?
+If you want to build a website with the criteria that your entire stack is stable, maintainable, performant, what could you do?

-Performant as possible means no Node, no django.
+Performant as possible means no Node, no Django.
 Go has GC runs, so we should avoid that too.

 Rust or C++ for the backend then?
-And you better hope the Axum or drogon frameworks don't decide to force any major changes on you in the next 10 years.
+And you better hope the Axum or Drogon frameworks don't decide to force any major changes on you in the next 10 years.

 And how do you do client-side interactivity?
-WASM dom manipulations are slow, so you need at least a little bit of JS in there, even if it's HTMX, AlpineJS, or datastar.
+WASM DOM manipulations are slow, so you need at least a little bit of JS in there, even if it's HTMX, AlpineJS, Datastar, or your own custom JS scripts.

-and how are we deploying this?
-If we really wanted all the performance we could get, we'd have to run on bare metal, not a VM or kubernetes or docker.
+And how are we deploying this?
+If we really wanted all the performance we could get, we'd have to run on bare metal.
+If we want all the scalability, we'd want kubernetes and docker.

+And who looks at kubernetes and says "It has no sharp edges, it does what you expect with a minimal of maintenance and strife."

 And what principle engineer at any web tech company could propose any of that and still have a job by lunch?

+"Hey guys, for this new web app we're building, let's use as little JS as possible, write the backend in Rust or C++, and we're going to use Kubernetes to deploy it to our own hardware.
+No, we won't be able to find people that know how to maintain web apps written like this because nobody does it like this."

 If we were good at what we do, everything I described above would be seen as MORE sane and rational than running: